martinsolent/Adobe-After-Effects-Turorial/AE_Walk_Thru/Adobe_After_Effects.md

 Import Photoshop File as explained above

-There is an option top Merge Layer Styles.
+There is an option to Merge Layer Styles.

 Make sure you change Import Kind to: Composition - Retain Layer Sizes, if you do not do this each Layer item willl have a large transparent area of the same size as the composition.